Getting model instances from form objects

 <% main_model_form.fields_for :nested_things do |nt_form| %># ...

-and you don’t want just to render form fields for these, but to access one of the current nested_thing’s attributes?
-For example, we don’t want to display the file_field, since leaving it blank would make Paperclip think that the associated attachment should be deleted, but render a link to the attachment instead.
+and you don’t want just to render form fields for these, but to access one of the current nestedthing’s attributes?
+For example, we don’t want to display the filefield, since leaving it blank would make Paperclip think that the associated attachment should be deleted, but render a link to the attachment instead.

-fields_for “creates a scope around a specific model object like form_for” [doc], and one of the attributes that you can access is called object_name.
-Say we’re in an edit action’s view. object_name then is a string which looks like main_model[nested_thing_attributes][id].
+fieldsfor “creates a scope around a specific model object like formfor” doc, and one of the attributes that you can access is called objectname.
+Say we’re in an edit action’s view. objectname then is a string which looks like main_model[nestedthingattributes][id].
 So in order to extract that id number and get the right object instance, you can do

 @main_model.nested_things.find(nt_form.object_name.gsub(/\D/, '').to_i)